apache/httpd-site/content/dev/devnotes.md

 httpd-2.4.x
 `

-To check out the current development version (as of this writing, 2.5.x),
+To check out the current development version (trunk),
 use:

 > `